Current Construction Lane Closures in Martin County

 State Road (SR) 656/17th Street East End of Bridge Rehabilitation and Improvements Project

-Advanced Notice: As part of the SR 9/I-95 at County Road (CR) 606/Oslo Road New Interchange and CR 606/Oslo Road Widening Project, crews will implement a traffic shift by reducing the three-lane section of SR 9/I-95 in each direction to one lane between Indrio Road (Exit 138) and SR 60/20th Street (Exit 147).
-This lane reduction will occur nightly from Sunday through Thursday, 9 p.m. to 6 a.m., beginning Monday, April 21 through Thursday, May 1, to facilitate deck pours.
+As part of the SR 9/I-95 at County Road (CR) 606/Oslo Road New Interchange and CR 606/Oslo Road Widening Project, crews will implement a traffic shift by reducing the three-lane section of SR 9/I-95 in each direction to one lane between Indrio Road (Exit 138) and SR 60/20th Street (Exit 147).
+This lane reduction will occur nightly from Sunday through Thursday, 9 p.m. to 6 a.m., through Thursday, May 29, to facilitate deck pours.
 One lane of traffic in each direction will be maintained via two constructed crossover lanes to facilitate the traffic shift.
 This reduction is necessary to safely perform roadway work and deck pours.
 If weather or unforeseen circumstances occur, the shifts will continue through Thursday, May 8.
-Please see the attached diversion flyer for more information.
+Please see the diversion flyer attached for more information.

 Northbound motorists on SR 9/I-95 will be shifted to the southbound lanes at CR 606/Oslo Bridge via the newly constructed cross over lane when deck pours are being set over the northbound lanes.